oscarludick/observer-pttrn-ts/README.md

 ### In resume

-The observer pattern defines a one-to-many dependency between objects so that when one object changes state,all of its dependents are notified and updated automatically.
+The observer pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.